Incentive & Recognition Programs: Bridging the Disconnect between Design and Impact

-Motivating and recognising your employees’ contribution in the overall growth of your business is really important to the development of a company.
-An appreciation or an award/reward for the employee creates an effective and positive working environment as well as enhancing the employee’s sense of accomplishment, contribution, involvement, and job satisfaction – all of which can improve employee productivity.
+Motivating and recognizing your employees’ contribution to the overall growth of your business is really important to the development of a company.
+An appreciation or an award/reward for the employee creates an effective and positive working environment as well as enhances the employee’s sense of accomplishment, contribution, involvement, and job satisfaction – all of which can improve employee productivity.

-This increases customer satisfaction, enhance teamwork and increase retention of quality employees, and lower negative effects such as absenteeism and stress.
-It all sounds great, but the path to employee happiness isn’t always clear and setting up an effective recognition strategy doesn’t just happen overnight – it needs plenty of planning and thought to get it right.
+This increases customer satisfaction, enhances teamwork and increases retention of quality employees, and lower negative effects such as absenteeism and stress.
+It all sounds great, but the path to employee happiness isn’t always clear, and setting up an effective recognition strategy doesn’t just happen overnight – it needs plenty of planning and thought to get it right.

-Your employees are more than willing to tell you what they need to feel properly recognised, so ask them and use the information to make your program that much more appealing.
+Your employees are more than willing to tell you what they need to feel properly recognized, so ask them and use the information to make your program that much more appealing.
 Then follow up, asking them about the program regularly to see how you can tweak and improve accordingly.
-Also plan for in-person celebrations and honouring ceremonies when employees reach major milestones, giving them time to relax, reflect, and enjoy the moment.
+Also, plan for in-person celebrations and honoring ceremonies when employees reach major milestones, giving them time to relax, reflect, and enjoy the moment.

 Research is fundamental to a successful programme.
 You should spend time researching the different types of recognition schemes, the rewards that will make your workforce go that extra mile, how your employees communicate.

-If your motive is to empower your employees so that you can increase the sales of your organisation, you are on the right track.
+If your motive is to empower your employees so that you can increase the sales of your organization, you are on the right track.